 'Ring of Magic Fire' by artist N.C.
 Wyeth (1882-1945)

-This 1934 recording of music from Die Walküre, in spite of being recorded in the acoustically dead Camden Church Studio number 1 is beautiful and atmospheric.
+This 1934 recording of music from Die Walkure, in spite of being recorded in the acoustically dead Camden Church Studio number 1 is beautiful and atmospheric.

 The Gramophone in its 1935 review praised this performance:

 "...It will easily be imagined that the Philly's tonal beauties are bountifully expended upon this great work.
 I do not recall finer brass piano tone, for instance, than side 1 provides.
 In the themes of this work lies deep and natural feeling, such as Wagner never surpassed.
 His gods and goddesses, thus considered, are not abstractions or prosy creatures, as is sometimes alleged, but the epitome of all our humanity.
 The Ride is rightly proportioned so that it sounds impressive, but is not noisy; it is music raised above normal stature, without coming into the range of mere monstrosity.
 Where the orchestra is fully loosed, the tone is the more significant because there is a sense of proportion throughout.
 We hear the voice of Wotan, a little too wrapped up in certain typical and obscuring bass vowel-shapings; but Tibbett gets the size of the character, and of the emotion..."